-We accept a wide range of non-UK qualifications as entry either to our Foundation Year or directly on to the first year of our undergraduate programmes.
-For further information please visit our International Office web page.
+We accept a wide range of non-UK qualifications as entry either to our Foundation Year or directly on to the first year of our undergraduate courses.

 The minimum requirement for Business Administration is IELTS 7.0 with no less than 7.0 in any subject.
 Applicants should submit their results by 31st July.
 For a list of other English language qualifications we accept please go to our English Language Requirements web page.